chabulhwi/chzzk-custom-css/README.md

 chat list; the background has rounded corners with a radius of 24 pixels.

-I enlarged all elements in the chat, subscription, and donation messages by a scale factor of 4.
+I enlarged all elements except emoticons in the chat, subscription, and donation messages by a scale factor of 4.
+The scale factor for the emoticons is 3.

 ## Screenshot